May 10

 Saints Days: Juan de Ávila, Antonio and Félix.

-1026 - The Generals Muyahid and Jayran entered Córdoba
+1026 - The Amiri generals Muyahid and Jayran enter Córdoba

 1503 - Christopher Columbus visits the Cayman Islands and names them Las Tortugas after the numerous turtles there.